*This post contains affiliate links which means I make a commission off of the sale if you purchase something. See my disclosure for full details*

 - Bingo Boo (my 7 year old son came up with the name for this so I really must give him credit for the alliteration).
 I was pretty excited when I dreamt this idea up in the shower.
 It’s just like traditional Bingo, but with a Halloween theme, except to mark that you have a square you TRACE the letter!
 And I put the bingo boards in page protectors and let them use dry erase markers so we could play again and again!
 It worked out perfectly.
 I really was patting myself on the back for this one.
 Learning AND playing- those are the best kind of games!

 Of course I had a little bucket of dollar store prizes for the winners.
 We played enough rounds until everyone had won (with a little manipulation on my part).
+If you don’t want to be tracing the letters you could just play regular Bingo style and use candy corn as markers.

 I made the kids recite to me which letters they had when they got BINGO.